 Are you ready to go?
 Why do you or I need to go?
 The answer is given to us in the following passage.

 So faith comes from hearing, and hearing by the word of Christ.
-(NASB) Rom.
-10:17
+(NASB) Romans 10:17

 Since one must believe and accept Jesus as Lord, Savior and God in order to be forgiven and find peace with God, workers are needed to communicate the truth of the Bible.
 That is, one must hear and be told the truth before one can believe or have faith.